Address

 All applicants must be over the age of 18 and have a high school diploma (or certificate of equivalency), and be lawfully present and eligible to work in the United States.
 If you have a law degree or a four year baccalaureate degree from a higher education institution with a major in real estate, you do not have to take pre-licensing courses for any license type, or meet the experience requirements for Broker qualification.
 A transcript can be accepted and reviewed to authorize you to apply for the Sales, Broker or Property Manager examination.

-You must have three (3) years of “Active” licensed salesperson experience within the last five (5) years prior to attempting to qualify for a broker license.
+As of 2024, you must have five (5) years of “Active” licensed salesperson experience within the last five (5) years prior to attempting to qualify for a broker license.
 You must complete the Commission approved Broker IIIA and IIIB pre-licensing courses (60 additional hours) then apply to take the SC Real Estate Broker Examination.
 After passing the examination, you can submit a Broker application with passing score sheets.
 Post examination applications will be provided by the exam provider PSI.
 A broker qualified applicant can also apply to become a Broker in Charge and establish an office under their supervision.

 You must complete the Commission approved Property Management (30 hours) pre-licensing course then apply to take the South Carolina Property Manager Exam.
 After passing the examination, you can submit an application for a Property Manager or Property Manager in Charge license.
 Property Manager in Charge applicants must also complete a 7 hour PMIC class prior to issuance of an “in Charge” license.
 Post examination applications will be provided by the exam provider PSI.